Cardamine pratensis: Etymology

 The specific name pratensis is Latin for "from/of the meadow".

 Its common name cuckoo flower derives from the formation of the plant's flowers at around the same time as the arrival each spring of the first cuckoos in the British Isles.
 An alternative 16th century dated tale refers to 'cuckoo spit', which the plant is sometimes covered in, due to a bug called the froghopper and not the cuckoo.

 Distribution

 The species is widespread in Europe and commonly found throughout the British Isles.

 Recorded in Ireland from all 40 of the "vice-counties" (a system adopted by Robert Lloyd Praeger in 1901).

 Cultivation

 It is grown as an ornamental plant in gardens, and has become naturalised in North America as a result of cultivation.
 In some European countries, including parts of Germany, the plant is now under threat.

 It is a food plant for Anthocharis cardamines (the orange-tip butterfly).

 Uses

 The plant is edible with a peppery taste similar to watercress.

 In culture

 In folklore it was said to be sacred to the fairies, and so was unlucky if brought indoors.
 It was not included in May Day garlands for the same reason.

-It is the county flower of the English county of Cheshire.
+It is the county flower of both the English county of Cheshire and of the Welsh county of Brecknockshire.